tysonmcleod/simpsons_keras_cnn/README.md

 # simpsons_keras_cnn
-Building a simple CNN for "The Simpsons" characters
+Building a simple CNN for classification of [The Simpsons](https://www.kaggle.com/alexattia/the-simpsons-characters-dataset) characters.